What cardio to lose weight?

 • Better suited for muscle preservation goals

-• Ideal for active recoveries
+• Ideal for active recovery

 • Accessible to all fitness levels